tomaszkacprzak/GREAT-DES/README.md

 GRavitational lEnsing Accuracy Testing for Dark Energy Survey.

-Tests of methods developed in Shear Pipeline Testing working group, a part of Dark Energy Survey, Weak Lensing Working Group.
+Tests of methods developed in Shear Pipeline Testing sugroup, a part of Weak Lensing Working Group in Dark Energy Survey.